 Phased Return Schedule

 Out of an abundance of caution, we believe it best to implement a phased strategy for repopulating campus.
-A gradual return to campus will allow us more density control over the next couple of weeks.
+A gradual return to campus will allow us more density control during the first few weeks of the Spring 2021 semester.
 Our phased return to campus is as follows:

-- Traditional undergraduate students who are returning commuter students: We are requesting that you (those who chose to attend in-person) go remote until returning to campus on Aug.
-24.
+- Traditional undergraduate students who are returning commuter students: We are requesting that you go remote until returning to campus for in-person classes on Jan.
+19.

 To protect the health and safety of the Trevecca community, we will practice personal responsibility, putting others before ourselves.
 This means we: